briggsprashar/claims-analysis/README.md

 In Google Colab, load the .ipynb notebook, upload the 3 csv files, install required libraries and dependencies.
 The following are part of the code that helps analyze the dataset.

-1. **Load the three CSV files**
+**Load the three CSV files**
    - Use appropriate variable names for dataframes: `df_header`, `df_line`, `df_code`

-2. **Explore each file**
+**Explore each file**

    - Shape (number of rows and columns)

+         HEADER SHAPE: (388, 43)
+         CODE SHAPE: (1536, 9)
+         LINE SHAPE: (520, 28)

-   - First 5 rows
+   - First 5 rows (In .ipynb file)
-   - Column names and data types
+   - Column names and data types (In .ipynb file)
-   - Explore files with `head`, `iloc` etc. to see structure, columns names, etc.
+   - Explore files with `head`, `iloc` etc. to see structure, columns names, etc. (In .ipynb file)
-   - Missing value counts
+   - Missing value counts (In .ipynb file)
    - Basic descriptive statistics for numeric columns; not useful in most cases.

-3. **Analysis will show**
+(In .ipynb file)

+**Analysis**

    - Unique claims in the dataset

+         Unique claims in HEADER: 388
+         Unique claims in CODE: 388
+         Unique claims in LINE: 388

    - Date range of the claims

+         Service Date Range from: 2023-09-25 to 2024-05-29

    - Avg number of service lines per claim

+         Average number of service lines per claim: 1.34

    - Avg number of diagnosis codes per claim

+         Average diagnosis codes per claim: 3.96

 </details>